These are the best Super Bowl 2022 commercials released so far

 Ahead of the 2022 Super Bowl, brands such as Bic Lighters, Pepsi, and Chewy have already released their game day ads, which we have ranked below.

-From a Frito-Lay commercial starring Megan Thee Stallion to a Booking.com ad featuring Idris Elba, these are the best Super Bowl commercials so far.
+From an Uber Eats ad starring Gwyneth Paltrow to a Booking.com ad featuring Idris Elba, these are the best Super Bowl commercials so far.

 Bic Lighters featuring Martha Stewart and Snoop Dogg